Compliance (psychology): Marketing

 Research has indicated that compliance techniques have become a major asset to numerous forms of advertising, including Internet shopping sites.
 Techniques are used to communicate essential information intended to persuade customers.
 Advertisements and other forms of marketing typically play on the customers' need for informative and normative social influence.
 The people in the advertisements and the ads themselves serve as a type of authority.
 They are credible—especially in regards to the product.
 As a result, customers' need to be accurate drives them to comply with the ad's message and to purchase a product that an authority claims they need.
 Secondly, people have the need to belong.
 Customers often comply with ads by purchasing certain merchandise in the hopes of affiliating with a particular group.
 Because compliance techniques play at psychological needs they are frequently successful in selling a product; the use of fear is often less persuasive.

-Law enforcement
+Workplace safety

+Organizations need to create a safe and healthy work environment for their members.
+Nevertheless, despite organizations being primarily responsible to enforce workplace safety protocol, employees bear the responsibility for their own safety and safety of those around them.
+The failure to follow the guidelines can hinder the wellbeing of employees and the organizations.
+However, organizations must have a thorough understanding of contextual variables to support or hinder compliance of safety guidelines.
+Researchers showed that awareness of severe consequences positively affect motivation, whereas of mild consequences decreases perceived severity.
+In addition, in a survey conducted in 16 countries demonstrated that contextual variables (e.g. feeling caged) leads to a lower compliance behaviours (e.g. social distancing).